maurabetler/git/README.md

 ## Create a GitHub account
 Please be aware similar Gitlab instructions - if that is a preference.

-1. Go to Github.com
+1. Go to Github.com.

-2. Create an account
+2. Create an account.

-3. Go to the workshop repo
+3. Go to the workshop repo:
     https://github.com/foss-style/

 ## Fork repo